Gregory J. Slavonic

 Gregory Joseph Slavonic is an American government official and retired U.S. Navy officer.
 He has served as Acting Under Secretary of the Navy from April 24, 2020 to January 20, 2021.
 He also served as the U.S. Senate-confirmed 18th United States Assistant Secretary of the Navy for Manpower and Reserve Affairs (ASN M&RA) from June 11, 2018 to January 20, 2021.
 Slavonic retired as a one-star rear admiral serving 34 years in the United States Navy and the Navy Reserve.

 Early life and education

-Slavonic was born in Great Bend, KS and moved to Oklahoma City, OK at an early age.
+Slavonic was born in Great Bend, Kansas and moved to Oklahoma City, Oklahoma at an early age.
 His father was a veteran of World War II.
 Slavonic graduated from Bishop McGuinness Catholic High School in 1967 and graduated from Oklahoma State University in 1971 with a Bachelor of Science degree in Journalism.

 Following his military service, Slavonic attended the University of Central Oklahoma and graduated in summer 1976 with a master's degree in education.